bbilger/jrestless/README.md

 [![SonarQube Technical Debt](https://img.shields.io/sonar/http/sonarqube.com/jrestless/tech_debt.svg?maxAge=60&style=flat-square&label=SonarQube Technical Debt)](https://sonarqube.com/component_issues?id=jrestless#resolved=false|facetMode=effort|types=CODE_SMELL)
 [![SonarQube Code Smells](https://img.shields.io/sonar/http/sonarqube.com/jrestless/code_smells.svg?maxAge=60&style=flat-square&label=SonarQube%20Code%20Smells)](https://sonarqube.com/component_issues?id=jrestless#resolved=false|types=CODE_SMELL)

-JRestless is a framework that makes it possible to run JAX-RS applications in FasS environments like AWS Lambda.
+JRestless is a framework that makes it possible to build serverless JAX-RS applications or rather to run JAX-RS applications in FasS (Function as a Service) environments like AWS Lambda.
 This is achieved by providing a generic Jersey container that handles requests in the form of POJOs.
 For each FaaS environment there is a separate module acting as an integration layer between the actual environment and the generic Jersey container.

 Since this framework is just a wrapper around Jersey it is possible to use the features provided by JAX-RS like filters but also Jersey's custom extensions like Spring integration - not Spring MVC, though since this functionality is provided by JAX-RS itself.